 Generally patients who are covered by third-party payers are responsible for related deductibles and coinsurance, which vary in amount.
 The university also provides services to uninsured patients.
 The transaction price for both uninsured patients, as well as insured patients with deductibles and coinsurance, is estimated based on historical experience and current market conditions.
 The initial estimate of the transaction price is determined by reducing the standard charge by any contractual adjustments, discounts and implicit price concessions.
-The university determines its estimates of contractual adjustments and discounts based on contractual agreements, its discount policies and historical experience. university determines its estimate of implicit price concessions based on historical collection experience with these classes of patients using a portfolio approach as a practical expedient.
+The university determines its estimates of contractual adjustments and discounts based on contractual agreements, its discount policies and historical experience.
+The university determines its estimate of implicit price concessions based on historical collection experience with these classes of patients using a portfolio approach as a practical expedient.
 The portfolio approach is being used as there are a large volume of similar contracts with similar classes of customers.
 Management's judgment to group the contracts by portfolio is based on the payment behavior expected in each portfolio category.
-The effect of applying a portfolio approach to a group of contracts would not differ materially from considering each contract separately.
-Contractual adjustments to patient service revenue were \$2.35 billion and \$2.13 billion for the years ended June 30, 2022 and 2021, respectively.
+The effect of applying a portfolio approach to a group of contracts would not differ materially from considering each contract Contractual adjustments to patient service revenue were \$2,680,000 and separately. \$2,350,000 for the years ended June 30, 2023 and 2022, respectively.

 The university has elected the practical expedient allowed under FASB ASC 606-10-32-18 and does not adjust the promised amount of consideration from patients and third-party payors for the effects of a significant financing component due to the expectation that the period between the time the service is provided to a patient and the time that the patient or a third-party payor pays for that service will be one year or less.
 In certain instances, the university may enter into payment agreements with patients that allow payments in excess of one year.
 For those cases, the financing component is not deemed to be significant to the contract.
-The university reported net accounts receivable for patient services of \$179,019 and \$175,945, at June 30, 2022 and 2021, respectively.
+The university reported patient receivables net of contractual adjustments of \$151,641 and \$179,019, at June 30, 2023 and 2022, respectively.